thiblahute/meson-website/IndepthTutorial.md

 Since <tt>include</tt> directory contains the header files, we need a way to tell compilations to add that directory to the compiler command line.
 This is done with the <tt>include_directories</tt> command that takes a directory and returns an object representing this directory.
 It is stored in variable <tt>inc</tt> which makes it accessible later on.

 After this are three <tt>subdir</tt> commands.
 These instruct Meson to go to the specified subdirectory, open the <tt>meson.build</tt> file that's in there and execute it.
 The last line is a stanza to generate a <tt>pkg-config</tt> file.
-We'll skip that for now and come back to it at the end.
+We'll skip that for now and come back to it at the end of this document.

 The first subdirectory we go into is <tt>include</tt>.
 In it we have a a header file for the library that we want to install.
 This requires one line.